uxora-com/xpenology-docker/README.md

 UPDATE:
 - PID, VID and SN (Serial Number) can now be pass as parameter to Docker, the bootloader is modified during the first boot.
 - Redpill bootloader compatibility
-- Run without BOOTLOADER_URL by using docker option: `-v /path/myfile:/bootloader`
+- Run without BOOTLOADER_URL by using local file with following docker option: `-v /path/myfile:/bootloader`

 ## Warning / Disclaimer